wycktor-dev/CudaCompressor/README.md

 ---

 ## Disclaimer
-This script assumes a functional NVIDIA GPU with NVENC support.
-For non-NVIDIA systems, you may need to adapt the script to use CPU encoding.
+This script requires a functional NVIDIA GPU with NVENC support.
+For non-NVIDIA systems, adapt the script for CPU encoding.